 Fall 2014 Conference and Public Gallery Exhibit

-The conference aims to facilitate an interdisciplinary conversation by bringing together scholars from a variety of fields including Art History, History, Literature, Communications, Anthropology, Psychology, Medical Illustration, and Medicine.
-Events for the day will include research presentations on the relationship between medicine and images; a career roundtable for students interested in the health humanities; a keynote lecture on the ethics of using virtual reality (VR) simulation technology for clinical purposes; and a public gallery exhibit of medical images.
+The conference aims to facilitate an interdisciplinary conversation by bringing together scholars from a variety of fields including Art, History, Literature, Communications, Anthropology, Medical Illustration, and Medicine.
+Events for the day will include research presentations on the relationship between medicine and images; a career roundtable for students interested in the health humanities; a keynote lecture on the use of entertainment applications at the intersection of behavioral science, medicine and public health; and a public gallery exhibit of medical images.

 Wednesday, November 5, 2014 | 8:30 AM - 7:00 PM